kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 * ``global`` - Specifies fields which should be saved once for the whole coverage (e.g. the data licence, the creator etc).
 For example a "Title" metadata value can be set with ``"global": { "Title": "'Drought code'", ... }``.
+  Global metadata is *collected automatically* (only for netCDF / gdal recipe) from the first input file, if: 1) ``"global"`` setting is omitted.
+  2) ``"global"`` is set to ``"auto"``.
+  This automatic collection is *not* done when additional global metadata needs to be added on top of the metadata present in the input file;
+  in this case both the metadata from the file and the additional metadata have to be specified explicitly.

 * ``local`` - Specifies fields which are fetched from each input file to be stored in coverage's metadata.
 When subsetting in the output coverage only